danyao/danyao.github.io/inject-history/README.md

 run:

 ```
-python ./simple-http-server.py
+python ./simple-http-server.py [Optional: port]
 ```

-This brings up a web server at `locahost:8000`.
+This brings up a web server at `locahost:8000` (or the port number you specified).

 ## Test
 Visit `http://locahost:8000/history.html` in any browser.
 This should inject 3